Diving among sea lions in the Sea of Cortez – Mexico

 La Paz Bay is a magical place where nature is at its best.
 Between October and April it is bursting with plankton here, and that attracts great visitors: whale sharks.
 These gentle giants – sometimes up to 12 meters long – come here just off the coast to eat peacefully.

-Together with the guides of Buceo Carey, you will take to the water for an unforgettable snorkeling excursion.
-The good fortune is that the whale sharks actually come into the bay, and this excursion can be done in the afternoon, so after you have already done the dives.
+Together with Buceo Carey’s guides, you will take to the water for an unforgettable snorkeling excursion.
+Fortunately, the whale sharks actually come into the bay, and this excursion can be done in the afternoon, so after you’ve already done the dives.

 The accommodation